Should I Buy a House Now or Wait? 10 Questions to Ask Yourself

 1. Do you have a high credit score?

 In order to obtain a mortgage to purchase a house, lenders will pull your credit report and look at your credit score.
-While each lender is different in what score ultimately disqualifies an applicant, a general rule of thumb says that you’ll need a credit score of at least 500 for an FHA loan and 620 for a conventional loan.
+While each lender is different in what score ultimately disqualifies an applicant, a general rule of thumb says that you’ll need a credit score of at least 580 for an FHA loan and 620 to 640 for a conventional loan.
 However, higher scores typically give you access to better rates and terms, an aspect that’s important if you plan to buy now.

 2. Do you have a sufficient down payment?

 It’s possible to obtain a home loan with as little as 5% to 10% down (lower for certain programs).
-But a down payment of 20% or more will significantly decrease your monthly payment because you won’t be charged private mortgage insurance (PMI).
+However, a down payment of 20% or more will significantly decrease your monthly payment because you won’t be charged private mortgage insurance (PMI).
 Given the current interest rates, buyers who can put down at least 20% of the purchase price put themselves in a better position to buy now.

 3. Will you be living in the home for a while?